daleonpz/baremetallics/_posts/programming/README.md

 # General Notes

 - **Focus only on one topic**.
 One idea.
 We try to keep our posts short but well explained.
     For example, if you want to talk about compilers.
-Some posts would be "what's a compiler?", "why we need a different compile for ARM?", "Compliing using CMake".
+Some posts would be "what's a compiler?", "why we need a different compile for ARM?", "Compiling using CMake".
-- **Think on your reader**.
+- **Think about your reader**.
 Give a clear and concise idea. **Make it easy to learn**.
 - **Avoid** as much as possible **passive voice** when you write.
-- **Reduce the amount of adverbs**.
-This code runs _silenlty_ in the background.  _silently_ doesn't add any new information.
+- **Reduce the number of adverbs**.
+This code runs _silently_ in the background.  _silently_ doesn't add any new information.
 Removing it won't affect the meaning of the sentence.
 - **Keep your paragraphs short**.
 As well as your sentences.
 Paragraphs no longer than 3-4 sentences.
 - **Keep it casual, but well explained**.
-Avoid as much as possbile complicated words.
+Avoid as much as possible complicated words.
 Instead of _retrieve_ use _get_.
 Instead of _Nevertheless_ use _but_.
 I think you got the idea.
 We recommended this [book](https://amzn.to/2XtlRoX) if you want to improve your writing.
 - Use tools like [Grammarly](https://www.grammarly.com/) and [Hemingwayapp.com](http://www.hemingwayapp.com/) to check your grammar and keep your writing simple.
 - **Make your own pictures**.
-Google drawings is a simple and free solution.
+Google Drawings is a simple and free solution.
 The font we use is **Comfortaa Bold**.
 - **Add** always a **conclusion or summary**.

-Here are some examples on how to format your Markdown file.
+Here are some examples of how to format your Markdown file.

 # This is a header